-It is not appropriate to attempt to work simultaneously on distinct projects with distinct advisors.
+It is not appropriate to attempt to work simultaneously on distinct projects with distinct advisors, and you will need to choose one advisor moving forward.
+Should there be questions about this, we encourage students to discuss specifics with the Graduate Advisor.

 There are certain circumstances in which your principal academic advisor-the person you work with closely on your dissertation research-is not in the Mathematics GSC.

 The advisor could be in another UT department, or could be a GSC member who moves to another university or retires after agreeing to advise you.
 In such circumstances, you will need to establish a formal advisor who is in the GSC.